0%

 Tropical Climates

 Avoid windows with wooden frames if you live in a tropical climate since humidity and temperature fluctuations can cause the wood to expand and contract or rot.
 Instead, select windows with durable vinyl frames that can withstand the tropical weather.
-If you live in a storm-prone area like Florida, aluminum storm windows are highly recommended.
+If you live in a storm-prone area like Florida, aluminium storm windows are highly recommended.

 Bathrooms